Shadow3006/STI-prototype/README.md

 Lucide React: Iconography for visual indicators (locks, keys, shields).

+💻 Installation & Setup

+If you have downloaded this project, follow these steps to run it locally:

+Prerequisites: Ensure you have Node.js installed on your computer.

+Install Dependencies: Open the project folder in your terminal and run the following command.
+This will download all necessary libraries (creating the node_modules folder):

+npm install

+Start the Application: Run the development server:

+npm start

+Open http://localhost:3000 to view it in the browser.

 📖 How to Use

 Authentication: Click "Authenticate Device" on the home screen.
 You can run a normal login or use the test buttons to simulate failures.